WALKER P. DOWNEY

 ABOUT ME

-I am a historian of modern/contemporary art and media writing mostly about sound, and an Assistant Teaching Professor at the University of Massachusetts Dartmouth.
+I am a historian of art and technology and an Assistant Teaching Professor at the University of Massachusetts Dartmouth.

 RECENT NEWS